mishragourav0006-ops/anime_fabric_project/README.md

 Comparison of anime types

-Popularity vs score insights
+Popularity Insight vs score insight.

 Studio-level contributions

-Dashboard Insights

-Some of the insights I observed:

-TV shows form the majority of anime releases
+**Dashboard Insights**

+**Some notable observations of mine were:**

+Anime releases of the largest ones consist of TV shows.

-Action and Comedy emerged as the most dominant genres
+Action and Comedy became the most dominant ones.

-The early 2000s showed strong scoring trends across many titles

-Several anime ranked high but did not have similarly high popularity levels
+Most of the titles had good tendency in the scores in the early 2000s.

+The same levels of popularity have not been enjoyed by some of the anime that have ranked high.

-Studios vary significantly in terms of the average scores they produce
+The differences between the studios are great as far as average scores they produce are concerned.

 **Project Structure**
-anime_fabric_project/
-│
+animefabricproject/

-├── dashboard/
++-- dashboard/
-│   └── Anime_Dashboard.png
-│
++-- AnimeDashboard.png

-├── notebook/
++-- notebook/
-│   └── anime_ingestion_cleaning.ipynb
-│
++-- animeingestioncleaning.ipynb

-├── sql/
++-- sql/
-│   ├── sql_genre_count.sql
-│   ├── sql_top_anime.sql
-│   └── sql_year_count.sql
-│
++-- sqlgenrecount.sql
++-- sqltopanime.sql
++-- sqlyear_count.sql

-└── README.md
++-- README.md

-**Conclusion**

-This project helped me demonstrate my ability to:
+**Conclusion***

+By way of this project, I could demonstrate that I could:

-Work with REST APIs and handle semi-structured JSON data
+FREST API manipulate and work with semi-structured data (in JSON).

-Build ETL workflows using PySpark inside Microsoft Fabric
+adapt PySpark ETL on Microsoft Fabric.

-Store and query data using Lakehouse architecture
+Lakehouse architecture Store and query data.

-Apply SQL for analytical exploration
+Use SQL as an analytical tool.

-Develop a polished, interactive dashboard in Power BI
+Produce an interactive dashboard smoothly in power bi.

-Structure and present a professional data engineering mini-projectolio
+Create a mini-project in the field of professional data engineering.